Auto-Write Research Reports

 - Open Auto-Write and switch to the From Sources tab.

-- The dialog shows all sources currently in your Cafe's Sources column and a token-cost estimate.
+- The dialog shows all sources currently in your Cafe's Sources rail and a token-cost estimate.

 - Submit.
 Auto-Write synthesises a report directly from all the sources in your Cafe — no Tray curation needed.
 Source-linked items are cited; the agent selects the most relevant passages.